dmosorast/burler/PLANNING.md

 - Add Magic sync and discovery modes that use configured Stream base classes (if they exist)
   - On the topic of context, the sync functions for a stream can be wrapped in a decorator that wraps the return value in a tuple of (Stream, data) for interleaving streams
   - Needs to write and read "currently-syncing" state value (for sub-streams, should handle parent/sub level)
+- Field Selection Information for free! (require primary keys, emit available metadata, allow it to be overriden for unsupported, and filter records on sync!)
 - Add the ability to specify a post-transform-hook (a la adwords)
 - Add standard informational logging for starting tap, starting stream, etc.
 - Add standard metrics